libmapper/libmapper/README.markdown

 transmitted using the [JACK Audio Connection Kit](http://jackaudio.org) or something similar.
-In addition, on embedded devices, it might make sense to "transmit" data between sensors and synthesizers through shared memory, while still allowing the use of the libmapper admin protocol and GUIs to dynamically experiment with mapping.
+In addition, on embedded devices, it might make sense to "transmit" data between sensors and synthesizers through shared memory, while still allowing the use of the libmpr admin protocol and GUIs to dynamically experiment with mapping.

 In the syntax for mathematical expressions, we include a method for indexing